thamesblanq/password-generator-js/README.md

 # Password Generator
-This is a password generator crreated using Javascript as my programming language.
+This is a password generator created using Javascript as my programming language.

 ## Functionality
 When you click on a button it generates a password with eight characters mixed with numbers and alphabets.